inlets/inlets.dev/blog/_posts/2024-06-06-tunnel-k8s-via-aws-ec2.md

 ## Introduction

 There are several ways to expose services from Kubernetes with inlets, and there are a number of ways to create inlets tunnel servers.
-In this guide, we're going back to basics, and will use as little automation as possible, so you can learn how each step works to create a tunnel server and expose a service from within Kubernetes.
+In this guide, we're going back to basics, and will use as little [automation](https://github.com/inlets/inlets-operator) as possible, so you can learn how each step works to create a tunnel server and expose a service from within Kubernetes.

+At the end of the page you can also watch a [walk-through on my YouTube channel](https://www.youtube.com/watch?v=SdKsy35sRNw).

 ![Conceptual architecture](/images/2024-06-k8s-ec2/conceptual.png)
 > Above: exposing Keycloak and Grafana from a private Kubernetes cluster over a single tunnel client and server.